-I am pleased to submit the Central Newfoundland Regional Appeal Board's Activity Plan for the period April 1, 2014 to March 31, 2017.
+On behalf of the Central Newfoundland Regional Appeal Board, I am pleased to submit our Activity Plan for the period April 1, 2017 to March 31, 2020.
 This plan was prepared in accordance with the Transparency and Accountability Act requirements for category three entities.
+In developing this plan, the board has considered the strategic directions of Government.